 Set of 4 Cards:

-The statement indicates that winning the game is contingent upon being the initial player to make a legitimate declaration.
-Acceptable declarations involve various combinations, including pure and impure sequences along with sets, such as:
+the initial player to make a legitimate declaration.
+Acceptable declarations involve various

 - One pure sequence, one impure sequence, and two sets.